I heard from my beautiful cousin Lorraine.

 <<<<<<>>>>>

 Last Sunday (the 13th), and the reason my letter was short, was because last Sunday we were driving.
 We didn’t go far, just to cousin Suzy’s little town of Iola, Kansas.
 At 175 miles it takes us about three and half hours to get there.
 Mike’s brother Cork and his wife Pam, who live in Las Vegas, have an RV too.
 They had gone to Arizona to visit friends and while there had gotten word that Pam’s mother in Kansas City wasn’t doing well.
-They decided to head that way and routed their trip through Iola, Kansas to see cousin Suzy.
+They decided to head that way and routed their trip through Iola, Kansas to see cousin Suzy.“Why don’t you meet us there for a couple of days?”
+Cork asked and Mike agreed.

 “It would be nice to get out of here for a couple of days,” Mike said to me.